AdobeDocs/experience-manager-cloud-service.de-DE/help/forms/configure-submit-actions-core-components.md

 >
 >If you [prefill](prepopulate-adaptive-form-fields.md) a form template, a Form Data Model (FDM) or schema based Adaptive Form with XML or JSON data complaint to a schema (XML schema, JSON schema, or form data model(FDM)) that does not contain &lt;afData&gt;, &lt;afBoundData&gt;, and &lt;/afUnboundData&gt; tags, then the data of unbounded fields (Unbounded fields are Adaptive Form fields without [bindref](prepopulate-adaptive-form-fields.md) property) of the Adaptive Form is lost.

-## Submit to Microsoft® SharePoint {#submit-to-sharedrive}
+## Submit to Microsoft&reg; SharePoint {#submit-to-sharedrive}

 The **[!UICONTROL Submit to SharePoint]** Submit Action connects an Adaptive Form with a Microsoft&reg; SharePoint Storage.
 You can submit the form data files, attachments, or Document of Record to the connected Microsoft&reg; Sharepoint Storage.

-Integration of AEM Adaptive Form with Microsoft® SharePoint enables the submission, retrieval, or storage of data, files, and other relevant information within the SharePoint storage.
-To learn how to configure submit to SharePoint submit action for an Adaptive Form, [click here.](/help/forms/configure-submit-action-sharepoint.md)
+Integration of AEM Adaptive Form with Microsoft&reg; SharePoint enables the submission, retrieval, or storage of data, files, and other relevant information within the SharePoint storage.
+To learn how to configure submit to SharePoint submit action for an Adaptive Form, [click here](/help/forms/configure-submit-action-sharepoint.md).

 ## Submit using Form Data Model (FDM) {#submit-using-form-data-model}

 The **[!UICONTROL Submit using Form Data Model (FDM)]** Submit Action writes submitted Adaptive Form data for the specified data model object in a Form Data Model (FDM) to its data source.
 When configuring the Submit Action, you can choose a data model object whose submitted data you want to write back to its data source.

-When a user submits a form based on a form data model (FDM), you can [configure the form to write the submitted data to the data sources associated with the data model object.](/help/forms/using-form-data-model.md#write-submitted-adaptive-form-data-into-data-sources-write-af)
+When a user submits a form based on a form data model (FDM), you can [configure the form to write the submitted data to the data sources associated with the data model object](/help/forms/using-form-data-model.md#write-submitted-adaptive-form-data-into-data-sources-write-af).

 ## Submit to REST endpoint {#submit-to-rest-endpoint}

 The **[!UICONTROL Submit to REST Endpoint]** submit action sends the submitted data to a REST URL.
 This URL can be either an internal server (the server where the form is displayed) or an external server.
 The data of an Adaptive Form is submitted to a REST URL using the **[!UICONTROL Submit to REST endpoint]** Submit Action.

-For a comprehensive guide on the detailed steps to post or submit data to a REST URL, refer to [configure submit to REST Endpoint submit action for Adaptive Forms.](/help/forms/configure-submit-action-restpoint.md)
+For a comprehensive guide on the detailed steps to post or submit data to a REST URL, refer to [configure submit to REST Endpoint submit action for Adaptive Forms](/help/forms/configure-submit-action-restpoint.md).

 ## Invoke an AEM Workflow {#invoke-an-aem-workflow}